Client-Side Deduplication

 How It Works

-The new backup format reckons for a full backup plan independence, so each separate backup plan has its own deduplication database.
+The backup format reckons for a full backup plan independence, so each separate backup plan has its own deduplication database.
 Moreover, backup plan generations also have their own deduplication databases.

 Once a backup plan is run, the application reads backup data in batches aliquot to block size.
 Once a block is read, it is compared with deduplication database records.
 If a block is not found, it is delivered to storage and is assigned with a block ID, which becomes a new deduplication database record.
 The block scanning continues, and if a block matches any of the deduplication database records, a block with such ID is excluded from a backup plan.